noahbaculi/desk-control-panel/README.md

 - Pyle PAD43MXUBT Audio Mixer (500mA @ 5V)
 - Arduino LED sign (200mA @ 5V)

+The +5V lines of each port could simply be wired to toggle switches without an ESP32.

-This should be accomplished with a P-Channel MOSFET or a USB power switch IC.
+To be triggered by an ESP32, this should be accomplished with a P-Channel MOSFET or a USB power switch IC.

 - USB switch IC: TPS2054
   - Available from DigiKey.
 Costs more but has more features.